OGStudio/debug-broker/README.md

 Since `debug-broker` is a mediator between application and debug UI, both application and debug UI should exchange messages using the same protocol.

+## Application side

+Application publishes available debug information for `debug-broker` to control.
 Here's how sample application side JSON looks like:

 ```
 {